-This methodology establishes an average baseline determination technique for all major forest ownership classes in the United States.
+This methodology establishes an average baseline determination technique for all major forest ownership classes in the United States with the exception of federal lands.
 The appropriate ownership class is used to identify a project-specific NPV-maximizing baseline scenario as described in section C1.
 Project Proponents then design a project scenario for the purposes of increased carbon sequestration.
 The project scenario by definition will result in a lower NPV than the baseline scenario.
 Project Proponents use the baseline discount rate values for NPV maximization for the appropriate ownership class and run a project scenario for purposes of increased carbon sequestration.
 The difference between these two harvest forecasts are the basis for determining carbon impacts and ERTs attributable to the project.